raphey/number-mind/README.md

 #### Mixed-integer programming
 Google’s OR tools include a python-wrapped tool that does mixed-integer programming.
 The problem can be reframed as a set of 10*n binary variables, where v35=1 might, for instance, mean that the digit in place 3 is a 5.
 (I got this idea from the PE forum.)
 It was extremely satisfying to see this use “branch-and-cut” to get a conclusive, non-random answer in only a second, and this tool also allowed me to create new puzzles, since it could determine whether a given puzzle had a unique solution.

+#### Late acceptance hill-climbing
+As described in [this 2012 paper](https://pdfs.semanticscholar.org/28cf/19a305a3b02ba2f34497bebace9f74340ade.pdf) by Burke and Bykov, this algorithm is essentially just hill-climbing a random iteration is admitted either if it’s an improvement relative to where we currently are, or if it’s an improvement to where we were L iterations earlier, where L is a tuned parameter.
+If it’s rejected, we stay in the same place for one iteration and try again.
+It has one fewer parameter to tune than SA, and a comparable amount of magic.

 <sup>1</sup>Project Euler strongly discourages participants from posting solutions online and spoiling others’ fun, but I felt this post was in keeping with the spirit of learning/exploration.
 Plus the problem is nine years old.